 This post is part of an ongoing series on the history of communion.
 The Reformation Church With the outbreak of theological reforms in the 16th century came considerable revisions and specifications of the theologies and practices of Communion.
 Essentially, five major views solidified: Tridentine, Consubstantial, Reformed, Via Media, and Memorialist.

 The two most common questions that I am asked are some variation of “Where did we get the New Testament?” or “Why are these specific books included in the New Testament?”1 Obviously complete answers to these questions are long, nuanced, and complex (i.e., scholarly discussions of dissertation length answer).
-But there are also relatively straight-forward and easy-to-understand answers to these questions.
-Today, I want to tackle the first of these queries: Where did we get the New Testament”
+But there are also relatively straight-forwardContinue reading “Origins of the New Testament”

 This post is part of our ongoing series examining Protestant Reactions to Vatican II.
 Dei verbum and Lumen gentium, the constitutions on Divine Revelation and the Church, respectively, remain two of the most discussed documents among Protestants responding to Vatican II.
 Historically such interest follows from the concerns of the Protestant Reformation, where early reformersContinue reading “PRV2: Divine Revelation and the Church”